Tanah Merah Ferry Terminal murder: Aftermath

 At the sentencing trial of Ahmad, Maimunah's family members were present in the courtroom to hear the verdict on sentence.
 According to one of Maimunah's three daughters, she found closure with the judgement and was fine with the sentence despite expecting a harsher penalty, and also stated that regardless of Ahmad's sentence for her mother's murder, her mother could not return to life and she was resting in peace.
 Another one of Maimunah's daughters also told The Straits Times that the loss of their mother was huge and hard for them to accept at the initial stage.

 In April 2021, Singaporean crime docu-series Crimewatch re-adapted and dramatized the Tanah Merah Ferry Terminal murder case and aired the re-enactment as the first episode of the show's annual season, which covers the process of police investigations in the case, the capture of Ahmad, and how the police solved the case.
 The case was also featured on the "Crime Files" section of the Singapore Police Force's official website as one of the significant cases solved by the police in recent years.

+In 2023, Singaporean Tamil-language crime show Theerpugal (translated as "The Verdict" in Tamil) re-enacted the Tanah Merah Ferry Terminal murder.